Monterey, California: Attractions

 The Governor Juan Bautista Alvarado House is California Historical Landmark number #348.
 The adobe house was seriously damaged in January 2023 during the 2022–2023 California floods.

 Lake El Estero is a popular Monterey park.
 Recreation opportunities include paddleboats, the Dennis the Menace Park (named after the comics character Dennis the Menace), and a skate park designed by local skaters.
 Birders are especially fond of this park due to its easy accessibility and the diversity of birdlife it attracts.

 Arts

 The Monterey Museum of Art is home to an important collection of works by Early California artists.

 Monterey is the home of the Monterey Museum of Art, its annex museum La Mirada and the Salvador Dalí Museum.
-There are several commercial galleries in the historic district of Cannery Row, New Monterey and Customs House Plaza.
+There are several commercial galleries in the historic district of Cannery Row, New Monterey and Custom House Plaza.

 Music

 The Monterey Jazz Festival began in 1958, presenting such artists as Louis Armstrong, Dizzy Gillespie, and Billie Holiday, and now claims to be "the longest running jazz festival in the world" (the Newport Jazz Festival was established in 1954, but has changed venues since its founding).

 In June 1967 the city was the venue of the Monterey Pop Festival.
 Formally known as the Monterey International Pop Music Festival, the three-day concert event was held June 16 to 18, 1967, at the Monterey County Fairgrounds.
 It was the first widely promoted and heavily attended rock festival, attracting an estimated 200,000 total attendees with 55,000 to 90,000 people present at the event's peak at midnight on Sunday.
 It was notable as hosting the first major American appearances by Jimi Hendrix and The Who, as well as the first major public performances of Janis Joplin and Otis Redding.

 The Old Fisherman's Wharf is a popular tourist attraction.

 The Monterey Pop Festival embodied the themes of San Francisco as a focal point for the counterculture and is generally regarded as one of the beginnings of the "Summer of Love" in 1967.
 It also became the template for future music festivals, notably the Woodstock Festival two years later.

 In 1986, the Monterey Blues Festival was created and ran continuously for over two decades.
 It filed for bankruptcy in 2012 and was resurrected in 2017 as the Monterey International Blues Festival.